rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

         return migrate_data
 {% endhighlight %}

+#### Exploration 34

-A fairly simple method that just adds more data to the migrate\_data object.
-We connect the volumes on the destination hypervisor by passing the bdm information we gathered in the last method into "connect_block_device_volumes".
-This code can delve fairly deep into Cinder and we do not need a huge grasp on this at the moment, just know that we are attaching them now on the destination.
-We additionally create interim networks and the SR Mapping and VIF mapping for both of these are stored in the migrate\_data field.
+The following fairly simple method just adds more data to the *migrate_data* object.
+The volumes are connected on the destination hypervisor by passing the bdm information that was gathered in the previous method into *connect_block_device_volumes*.
+This code delves deeply into Cinder, but we don't need to focus on this right now.
+Just know that they are attached now on the destination.
+The code also creates interim networks, and the SR Mapping and VIF mapping for both of these are stored in the *migrate_data* field.

 *nova.virt.xenapi.vmops.pre\_live\_migration* ->
 {% highlight python %}